The Garage & Blacksmith Building

 In 1923 the Male Brothers, Louis and Claude, purchased the blacksmithing business.
 They had a large business as machinery and carriage manufacturers in Murray Bridge.
 Soon after they demolished the old timber and iron workshop and built a much larger stone building with a showroom on the street frontage and a workshop behind.
 They sold machinery parts, furniture, hardware and battery powered wireless sets when they were first introduced in the late 1920’s as well as being agents for HV McKay farm machinery, Geo Wills and Co superphosphate, cornsacks and livestock sales for Goldsborough Mort and Co.
 Livestock sales were held in the sale yards behind the premises.

-The building of the combined blacksmith and motor garage was completed in Pioneer Park in 2007.
-Some Baltic pine flooring from houses demolished in the 2005 storm have been used in the building of the garage and store next door.
-The building was given a revamp in 2018.
+A new building replicating the combined blacksmith and motor garage was completed in Pioneer Park in 2007, incorporating Baltic pine flooring from houses demolished in the 2005 storm.
+The garage and store next door received a revamp in 2018, preserving the heritage and character of the original structure.